-“The exclusion of sex workers from amenities that are very normal for you and me, like opening a bank account and getting a mortgage or disability insurance.
+“The exclusion of sex workers from facilities that are very normal for you and me, like opening a bank account and getting a mortgage or disability insurance.
 Without a bank account, for example, you can only receive your money in cash.
 That kind of thing makes a life very complicated, because it is then very difficult to build up an independent position.
 We have too little understanding of what all that means.
-Fortunately, from the Sex Work Alliance Destigmatization, something is changing, but many more people need to know about it.”
+Fortunately, with the initiaive of the Sex Work Alliance Destigmatization, something is changing, but many more people need to know about it.”

 The sex industry must become healthier from within

-“The sex industry has to become healthier from the inside.
+“The sex industry has to become healthier from the within.
 If sex workers can show how they get their money, that it is not money laundering, then they should also be able to claim the facilities that we all have access to.
-There is still too much of a belief that all sex work is forced, we have fallen through in that.”
+There is still too much of a belief that all sex work is forced, we have gone too far in that.”

 Suppose you are at the control panel, what change do you make to be able to take a big step forward?